 about & events

 Non-fiction includes the best-selling memoir Black Ice and a collection of stories for young readers, Free!
 Great Escapes from Slavery on the Underground Railroad.
-Began writing professionally for TIME, TV Guide, and Newsweek.
+Began writing and editing professionally for TIME, TV Guide, and Newsweek.
 Now, my blogs appear on Medium.com.
-Novels include The Price of a Child, chosen as the first One Book One Philadelphia offering; Pride; and If Sons, Then Heirs.
+Novels include The Price of a Child, a woman's escape from slavery, chosen as the first One Book One Philadelphia offering; Pride, my take on the girlfriend novel; and If Sons, Then Heirs: rural, Black heir property in South Carolina, love, family, and the lynching that almost destroyed it all.
 I've written scripts for videos at The President's House exhibit on Independence Mall in Philadelphia.

-I teach Creative Writing at UPenn; grateful to have received the Provost’s Award for Distinguished Teaching twice, most recently in 2017.
-My students write for #VoteThatJawn, to bring young voters to the polls in Philadelphia in 2020.
+I teach Creative Writing at UPenn.
+Grateful to have received the Provost’s Award for Distinguished Teaching twice, most recently in 2017.

-Founded Art Sanctuary in1998 to enrich urban Philadelphia with the excellence of black arts, and stepped down as director in 2012.
-Other civic work: President of the Union Benevolent Association; and Philadelphia's School Reform Commission, as chair of the Safety Committee that eliminated zero-tolerance punishments for children.
+Founded Art Sanctuary in1998 to enrich urban Philadelphia with the excellence of Black arts, and stepped down as director in 2012.
+Other civic work: President of the Union Benevolent Association; and appointed to Philadelphia's School Reform Commission, as chair of the Safety Committee that eliminated zero-tolerance punishments for children.

 Jane Dystel, of Dystel, Goodrich, and Bourret, has been a great literary agent and friend since before Black Ice.